WHOISshuvam/30-Days-Of-Learning/Day 2/Commandinjection/Notes.md

 ### PHP Command Injection
 ```
-In the vulnerable code below eval() function is used without any input validation.
-This allows user  to control the value passed via name paramater allowing attacker to execute system commands.
+⋅⋅⋅In the vulnerable code below eval() function is used without any input validation.
+This allows user  to control the value passed via name
+paramater allowing attacker to execute system commands.⋅⋅⋅

 ```